phoenixframework/phoenix/guides/testing/testing.md

 If you were to write an Elixir library, outside of Phoenix, instead of `use HelloWeb.ConnCase` you would write `use ExUnit.Case`.
 However, Phoenix already ships with a bunch of functionality for testing controllers and `HelloWeb.ConnCase` builds on top of `ExUnit.Case` to bring these functionalities in.
 We will explore the `HelloWeb.ConnCase` module soon.

 Then we define each test using the `test/3` macro.
 The `test/3` macro receives three arguments: the test name, the testing context that we are pattern matching on, and the contents of the test.
 In this test, we access the root page of our application by a "GET" HTTP request on the path "/" with the `get/2` macro.
-Then we **assert** that the rendered page contains the string "Welcome to Phoenix!".
+Then we **assert** that the rendered page contains the string "Peace of mind from prototype to production".

 When writing tests in Elixir, we use assertions to check that something is true.
-In our case, `assert html_response(conn, 200) =~ "Welcome to Phoenix!"` is doing a couple things:
+In our case, `assert html_response(conn, 200) =~ "Peace of mind from prototype to production"` is doing a couple things:

   * It asserts that `conn` has rendered a response
   * It asserts that the response has the 200 status code (which means OK in HTTP parlance)
   * It asserts that the type of the response is HTML
-  * It asserts that the result of `html_response(conn, 200)`, which is an HTML response, has the string "Welcome to Phoenix!" in it
+  * It asserts that the result of `html_response(conn, 200)`, which is an HTML response, has the string "Peace of mind from prototype to production" in it

 However, from where does the `conn` we use on `get` and `html_response` come from?
 To answer this question, let's take a look at `HelloWeb.ConnCase`.